Chicago blues: Characteristics and Sound

 Chicago blues is based on the sound of the solid-body electric guitar and the harmonica, with the harmonica played through a PA system or guitar amplifier, both loudly amplified, often to the point of distortion, and a heavy rhythm section of drums and bass (double bass at first, and later electric bass guitar) with piano depending on the song or performer.
 The Delta blues was traditionally played in quiet, close-knit settings, either solo or with just one or two other musicians.
 However, when the music moved to Chicago, these musicians had to adapt to stay relevant.
-Whether performing in noisy, crowded nightclubs or on bustling street corners, Chicago blues players had to adopt a more aggressive tone, switching from electric to acoustic instruments in order to be heard at these loud venues.
+Whether performing in noisy, crowded nightclubs or on bustling street corners, Chicago blues players had to adopt a more aggressive tone, switching from acoustic to electric instruments in order to be heard at these loud venues.
 Additionally, these performances now included drums, bass, guitars, and vocalists playing as a cohesive ensemble.
 With this larger, more coordinated band came the need for a standardized structure, leading to the widespread adoption of the standard 12-bar blues progression in Chicago blues.